 If you’re considering a Medicare Supplement plan in Massachusetts, then you’ll have a choice between two simplified Medicare Supplement options.
-In most states, Medicare enrollees are faced with a choice of ten different Medicare Supplement plans, all of which provide different levels of coverage.
+In most states, newly-eligible Medicare enrollees are faced with a choice of eight different Medicare Supplement plans, all of which provide different levels of coverage.
 Massachusetts is one of three states that takes a different approach.

 Two Types of Medicare Supplement Plans in Massachusetts

 There are two Medicare Supplement plans available to Massachusetts residents: Core and Supplement 1.
 These plans are similar to the most popular nationally-available plans.

 Core is the more basic of the two Massachusetts Medicare Supplement plans.
 It covers the following benefits:

 - Medicare Part A coinsurance for inpatient hospital care.